Agustín Pedro Justo: 1930 Coup

-Around Justo another faction assembled, not any less intent on taking arms against the constitutional government of Yrigoyen.
-Actively promoted by general José Luis Meglione, a Justo classmate, and by colonel Luis J. García, who soon would be one of the heads of the Grupo de Oficiales Unidos, he wrote for the newspapers La Nación and Crítica.
+Another faction assembled around Justo, not any less intent on taking arms against the constitutional government of Yrigoyen.
+Justo wrote for the newspapers La Nación and Crítica, actively promoted by general José Luis Meglione, a classmate of Justo, and by colonel Luis J. García, who soon would be one of the heads of the Grupo de Oficiales Unidos.
 Declarations made by Justo in July 1930 about the inconvenience of military intervention, which would put the constitutional rule of law in danger, testify to the opposition between the factions.
 By contrast with the more radicalized Argentine Navy, a significant part of the Army supported the ideas proposed by Justo, with the notable exception of the nationalist core that soon would converge at the Grupo de Oficiales Unidos.
-Before the promise of José Félix Uriburu, the head of an extremist group, to maintain institutional order, Justo gave his agreement to the coup, which he expressed on the early morning of 6 September, thus starting a military government in Argentina for the first time since the signing of the Constitution.
+Before José Félix Uriburu, the head of an extremist group, promised to maintain institutional order, Justo agreed to the coup on 6 September.
+This started a military government in Argentina for the first time since the signing of the Constitution.
 He did not join the government's direction nor, in the first instance, the governing group, which was led by Uriburu with a cabinet that was composed largely of local lobbyists of the multinational oil companies.

-Justo expressly sought to distance himself from Uriburu, who counted on a large group of supporters among the military officials but could not get the same support from the political parties, which quickly divided themselves after Yrigoyen's death, the focus of the antipathy against him.
+Justo expressly sought to distance himself from Uriburu, who counted on a large group of supporters among the military officials.
+Uriburu could not get the same support from the political parties, which quickly divided themselves after Yrigoyen's death.
+This was the focus of the antipathy against him.
 He rejected the vice-presidency that Uriburu offered him, and he only briefly accepted the command of the army, resigning soon after.
-In Buenos Aires Province, Uriburu did not manage to implement the corporate model with which he wished to replace the republican system, and this failure cost him the political career of his Interior Minister, Matías Sánchez Sorondo.
+In Buenos Aires Province, Uriburu did not manage to implement the corporate model with which he wished to replace the republican system.
+This failure cost him the political career of his Interior Minister, Matías Sánchez Sorondo.
 Justo again rejected the offers of Uriburu to join the government and form a coalition.
 With the support of an alliance of the conservative National Democratic Party, the Independent Socialist Party, and the most anti-personalist faction of the Radical Party (then to be the Coalition of Parties for Democracy), he ran for president on the elections of 8 November 1931.
 With Yrigoyen's faction banned from the elections and its supporters using the strategy of "revolutionary abstention", Justo easily won against Lisandro de la Torre and Nicolás Repetto, although under suspicion of fraud.
 Julio Argentino Roca Jr., from the conservative faction, joined him as vice-president.